adamspd/django-appointment/README.md

 3. Seamless integration with the Django admin interface for appointment management.
 4. Custom admin interface for managing appointment/staff member editing, creation, availability, and conflicts.
 5. User-friendly interface for viewing available time slots and scheduling appointments.
+6. Email notifications for appointment scheduling and reminders:
-6. Ability to send email notifications to clients upon scheduling an appointment and email reminders for appointments, leveraging Django Q for task scheduling and efficiency.
+   - Instant email notifications to clients upon scheduling an appointment.
+   - Automated email reminders sent 24 hours before the appointment (requires Django Q).
+7. Integration with Django Q for efficient task scheduling and email sending.

 ## Key features introduced in previous versions.